LearningOS/rust-rustlings-2023-autumn-zwpdbh/my_notes.md

 ## Map and Reduce

 - iterator2.rs

   - It also shows examples about how to capitalize first character of a string.

+- iterator3.rs
+  - `result_with_list` could be used to if you want to propagate the first encountered error and return a single result
+  - `list_of_results` could be used to collecting all the results and preserving the individual errors.
+  - **Understand** `collect`, how the type you declare for values affects how the collect method processes the iterator's output.